5 Tax Mistakes Made by Rich People

 Wealthy individuals usually hold large investment portfolios.
 Managing these portfolios with an eye on both growth and minimizing taxes is an important way to retain as much of the capital gains and dividends from these assets as possible.

-Henry Goldstone, a certified publish accountant and senior vice president at Hillis Financial Services in San Jose, Calif., cited several investing tax mistakes that are costly to the wealthy.
+Henry Goldstone, a certified publish accountant and personal financial specialist, cited several investing tax mistakes that are costly to the wealthy.
 Most of these mistakes can be minimized with year-round planning and advice from a competent tax attorney.

 For example, tax-loss harvesting allows you to sell stocks that have lost value in order to reduce the taxes on the capital gains associated with stock winners.
 Lack of planning and a failure to use tax-loss harvesting can cost the wealthy thousands of dollars in tax savings.